darkl1nk/Secure-Remote-Audio-Stream-Recorder/README.md

 ##### FreeBSD

-On FreeBSD, you can install ffmpeg with the following command:
+On FreeBSD, you can install FFmpeg with the following command:

 ```bash
 pkg install multimedia/ffmpeg